JuliaAttic/libuv-archive/docs/src/misc.rst

     `base` and `len` members of the uv_buf_t struct.
 The user is responsible for freeing `base` after the uv_buf_t is done.
 Return struct passed by value.

+   .. warning:: It's is discouraged to set `len` to a large value
+                as that may result in spurious failures.
+                Specifically, Windows may fail on writes larger than about 511 MB, and various Unicies may fail on IO larger than about 2 GB.
+                Instead, split the data into multiple `uv_write` calls.

 .. c:function:: char** uv_setup_args(int argc, char** argv)

     Store the program arguments.
 Required for getting / setting the process title.